smha118/mutation_detecter/README.md

 ## Description

-This python code was initially designed for the study "Using a public database of Neisseria gonorrhoeae genomes to detect mutations associated with zoliflodacin resistance" by Adamson et al. 2021 (pending)\
+This python code was initially designed for the study "Using a public database of Neisseria gonorrhoeae genomes to detect mutations associated with zoliflodacin resistance" by [Adamson et al. 2021] (https://doi.org/10.1093/jac/dkab262)\
 \
 The code simply parses BLAST result in XML format and translates the sequence to check if the given mutation is present.